Troyanovsky/Local-LLM-Comparison-Colab-UI/README.md

 - vicuna-7B-v1.3-GPTQ (using oobabooga/text-generation-webui) : 10
 - UltraLM-13B-GPTQ (using oobabooga/text-generation-webui) : 10
 - airoboros-13B-gpt4-1.4-GPTQ (using oobabooga/text-generation-webui) : 10
+- llama-13b-supercot-GGML (using oobabooga/text-generation-webui) : 10
+- baichuan-vicuna-7B-GGML (using oobabooga/text-generation-webui) : 6.5

 ### Question 12: Use the retrieved context to answer a question.
 Context does not contain the answer.
 (Prompt too long.
 See spreadsheet for original prompt)
 Task Domain: Document Question Answering